Curriculum Circle · Private Academic Advisory

 your child's goal.

+Curriculum Circle programmes are structured as education investments, supporting students through sustained academic development.
 Every programme is built on the same Academic Intelligence System.
-The difference is the duration, intensity, and strategic focus.
-All include live AIS monitoring, structured sessions, and multilingual parent updates.
+All include live AIS monitoring, structured sessions with specialist educators, and parent updates after every session.

 Flagship Programme